RusAlex/unexpected-react/README.md

 `Text` component with the props.
 If you wanted to test for the content of the span elements, you'd need to use `TestUtils.renderIntoDocument(...)`, or `ReactDOM.render(...)`

-Because `unexpected-react` be default ignores wrapper elements, and also "extra" children (child nodes that appear in the actual render, but are not in the expected result), it is possible to test both scenarios with the full renderer.
+Because `unexpected-react` by default ignores wrapper elements, and also "extra" children (child nodes that appear in the actual render, but are not in the expected result), it is possible to test both scenarios with the full renderer.
 To demonstrate, all the following tests will pass: